max-codeware/linmeric/index.md

 and we get `3486784401`.
 Feel free to try every numeric expression you want!

 ### Getting started with variables:
 Simetimes it is useful to store values on variables, in order to retrive them later in other expressions.
-Linmeric allows variable storing with a very simple sintax <variable_name> = <expression>.
+Linmeric allows variable storing with a very simple sintax '<variable_name> = <expression>'.
 We create at first a variable called `x` storing the value `23` as we are going to use it more than once in the next example

 ```sh